 After your treatment, the therapist may suggest remedial exercises, as well as additional education based upon on your individual needs.

 What information can my Healthcare Provider disclose to my family?

 We cannot share information about treatment given to a spouse or child that is of age majority.
 A patient must give permission directly.

 What is the cancellation policy?

 We require 24 hours notice for cancelling or rescheduling an appointment.
 Special considerations have been taken during this time, and we ask that you provide as much notice as possible if you are unable to attend your appointment.

 Do you direct-bill to my insurance?
 How much am I covered for?

 Yes, we do direct-bill to many major insurance companies, however individual plans and policies differ in coverage and the ability for us to submit on your behalf.
 We require that if you would like us to submit the claim on your behalf, that you leave a credit card on file using our secure Payfirma system.
-For questions concerning your coverage and policy, please consult your insurance agency.
+For questions concerning your coverage and policy, please consult your insurance agency before your appointment.